bdunbar22/OOD_HW8/README.txt

 Working in collaboration: Ben Dunbar and Sam Letcher

-TODO: update

 Hello

-This is my project submission for homework 5, The Music Editor: First Movement.
+This is our project submission for homework 6, The Music Editor: Second Movement.
 It realizes a model for representing and editing music.
 It allows for a number of operations to be made to a musical work.
+It also provides three views to be used on the model.

 In this model music is represented as a list of notes.
 Each note is an object with a pitch, start beat, duration and octave.
 The note class ensures that the start beat >= 0 and the duration is > 0.